This website is owned by N2O Limited. The company is located at 7 Foundation Park, Roxborough

 2.1 We will collect and store your personal information when you interact with this website, enter a competition, complete a survey or book an experience.
 We collect personal information in writing, online, by telephone, by e-mail and in person.

 2.2 N2O collects personal information directly from the individual to whom it relates, except where that individual has consented to N2O collecting the personal information from a third party or the law otherwise permits N2O to do so.

 3 What personal information do we hold about you

 3.1 Personal information means any information relating to a person that enables them to be identified either directly or indirectly.
-Personal information that we hold about you may include different kinds of personal data which we have grouped together as follows:
+We may hold the following types of personal information about you:

 3.1.1 Identity data – includes first name, last name, title, date of birth, gender and (where applicable) image.